 Fellowship Training Program

-The Division offers fellowship programs in two tracks for clinical and research training in nephrology.
+We have three tracks for clinical and research training in nephrology.

-- Clinical Track is a two-year postgraduate program with comprehensive clinical training in all aspects of adult nephrology including acute kidney injury, chronic kidney disease, hypertension, fluid-electrolyte disorders, and kidney transplantation.
+- Clinical Track is a two-year program with comprehensive clinical training in all aspects of adult nephrology including acute kidney injury, chronic kidney disease, hypertension, fluid-electrolyte disorders, and kidney transplantation.
 In addition, we offer several options for clinical and basic research for trainees in this track.

 All fellows will be assigned a mentorship committee during their first year.
 The committee will provide guidance and support and assist each trainee in achieving their training goals and benchmarks.
 The mentorship committee will assist the fellow in identifying potential research projects and a primary mentor, and will work with the mentor to monitor their progress throughout their clinical and research training.

-The training program is currently approved by the ACGME (Accreditation Council of Graduate Medical Education) for 6 first and second year fellows.
+The training program is approved by the ACGME (Accreditation Council of Graduate Medical Education) for 6 first and second year fellows.
 Third year of training (and additional years, as needed), devoted exclusively to research are provided for highly motivated fellows who will identify and work under mentorship of the School of Medicine faculty, either within the Division or in other Divisions or Departments.

 Distinctions of our Program